-When it comes to under construction properties, TDS will be deducted on installments paid on or after 1st June, 2013.
-For that, the total purchase consideration should be more Rs.
-50 lakhs.
-There will be no tax deducted at source for installments paid before 1st June, 2013.
+- When it comes to under construction properties, TDS will be deducted on installments paid on or after 1st June, 2013.
+No TDS is applicable on the installments paid before 1st June, 2013.

 Tax is required to be deducted at the time of credit of such sum to the account of the payee or at the time of payment whichever is earlier.
 The date of registration, agreement or contract is irrelevant for deciding the time of payment of TDS.

 If the purchase value is greater than Rs.
 50 lakhs then TDS is to be deducted from the first instalment itself and for each and every instalment.
 The purchaser should not wait for the aggregate instalment amounts to exceed Rs.
 50 lakh.
 The view that TDS is to be deducted from final instalment or after exceeding Rs.
 50 lakh is not right.

 If the purchaser has availed loan from a bank and bank pays directly to the seller then its also considered as a payment and TDS needs to be deducted on date of such payment to seller.
 The date of payment of EMI by buyer to bank is irrelevant.